This blog is dedicated to the work of Ron Brandstetter.

 For more about who I am and my qualifications for this work, please see the About page on this blog.
 For more about the new thoughts we’re going to have to think, and the work that we’re going to have to do to provide a sustainable future for our human race and the planet we live on, please follow this blog as it develops and grows, hopefully, into a force that moves the world.
 I can’t do it without you.
 You, perhaps, can do it without me, yet it is my goal to prove to you that moving the world will be slightly easier if we can do it together.

 A comment on comments: Please do comment on my posts, all comments will be read and considered.
 However, for the short-term future while this blog is getting established, and I am still working at my demanding day job, and still working at my family-business job in which everything needs to be done immediately, no comments will be published immediately on this blog.
 It’s my blog, and I want to control it.
 All reasonable comments are now being published after review and approval.
-In the spring of 2014, the ferocious onslaught of spam comments (which are all being deleted by my hosting service) has multiplied tenfold, from hundreds per week to thousands.
-99.9% of it is just awful illiterate ungrammatical junk referencing a few consumer products, however the filters are not perfect and some real comments may be lost in the flood of spam.
+In the spring of 2020 the ferocious onslaught of spam comments (which are all being deleted by my hosting service) has decreased, thankfully, to the lowest levels in 10 years.
+99.9% of it is just awful illiterate ungrammatical junk; the latest fad is long posts of medical referencing, mostly disjointed fragments, which is better than lists of luxury goods, I guess; however the filters are not perfect and some real comments may be lost in the flood of spam.
 Yet if you’re a real person with questions or comments on anything in this website I do VERY MUCH wish to hear from you.
 To help make sure I don’t mistake you for a spammer, it would help if you’d say a word or two about yourself, and show that you have actually read one or more of my pages.

-Because of all this, commenting here may be a little slower process than you’re accustomed to on modern websites: it will almost certainly be 2 or 3 days after your comments, and maybe as much as a week or more after your comments.
-Nevertheless, I do wish to eventually make this a typical modern website where registered users have an open and lively discussion in real time, as we’re all familiar with from many fine modern websites.
-If you the readers start providing scores and hundreds of intelligent comments on all our discussions here, you will accelerate my process in getting the website to that status, as I simply won’t have the time to read and approve all your comments individually.
+Because of all this, commenting here may be a little slower process than you’re accustomed to on modern websites: it will almost certainly be as much as a week or more after your comments.
+My ideal of a typical website — back in 2010 — where registered users have an open and lively discussion in real time, seems to be losing ground in the hateful modern environment.
+Yet if you the readers start providing scores and hundreds of intelligent comments on all our discussions here, you will accelerate my process in getting the website to that status, as I simply won’t have the time to read and approve all your comments individually.